vespolina/syncer/README.md

 // Instantiate your own service adapter, for example to the ZOHO api
 $zohoServiceAdapter = new ZohoServiceAdapter($this->config, $this->logger);,

-//Register the service adapter.
+// Register the service adapter.
 The service adapter will indicate it supports the 'invoice' entity
 $this->syncManager->addServiceAdapter($zohoInvoiceServiceAdapter);

+// Register a local object manager to retrieve local customer instances from the database.
+$this->syncManager->addLocalEntityRetriever('customer', $aCustomerManager, 'findById');

 //Start synchronisation for entity name 'invoice'
 $this->syncManager->execute(array('invoice'));